 May 30, 1911 – First Indianapolis 500

-The first Indianapolis 500 began with a 40-car field; only 12 finished the 1911 test of endurance and automotive technology.
+The first Indianapolis 500 began with 40 cars; only 12 finished the 1911 test of endurance and automotive technology.
 The winner averaged almost 75 mph after about about seven hours of racing.

 May 30, 1987 – Million Barrel Museum opens in Monahans, Texas

 The experimental concrete tank – 525 feet by 422 feet – was designed to hold more than a million barrels of oil.
 The highly productive West Texas region lacked oil pipelines.
 The tank’s 30 foot earthen walls sloped at a 45-degree angle and were covered in concrete.
 It included a roof made of California redwood.
 But repeated efforts could not stop oil from leaking at seams.
 Shell eventually abandoned the giant structure, which would be patched to briefly become a water park in the 1950s – until it leaked again.

-Less than a year after Edwin Drake’s historic discovery of oil in Titusville, Pennsylvania, Thomas Gale published an 80-page pamphlet many regard as the first book about America’s petroleum resources.
-The 1860 Rock Oil, The Wonder of the Nineteenth Century in Pennsylvania and Elsewhere described the new fuel source for illumination.
+Less than a year after Edwin Drake completed the first commercial U.S. oil well at Oil Creek in Titusville, Pennsylvania, Thomas A. Gale published an 80-page pamphlet many historians regard as the first book about America’s petroleum resources.
+Rock Oil, in Pennsylvania and Elsewhere described a radical new fuel source for lamps.

-“Those who have not seen it burn, may rest assured its light is no moonshine; but something nearer the clear, strong, brilliant light of day,” Gale declared.
+“Those who have not seen it burn, may rest assured its light is no moonshine; but something nearer the clear, strong, brilliant light of day,” Gale declared in his pamphlet, which sold for 25 cents.
 “In other words, rock oil emits a dainty light; the brightest and yet the cheapest in the world; a light fit for Kings and Royalists, and not unsuitable for Republicans and Democrats.”

 June 1, 1940 – Dallas Artist depicts Texas Oil Patch

 Artist Jerry Bywaters of Paris, Texas, exhibited his newly completed Oil Field Girls in the Fine Arts Palace of San Francisco’s Golden Gate International Exposition.
-The 1940 painting of two young women framed in the booming West Texas oil patch would become one of Bywaters’ best known works.
+The 1940 painting of two young women framed in the booming West Texas oilfields would become one of Bywaters’ best known works.

 June 2, 1908 – Goose Creek Oilfield discovered

-The first offshore drilling for oil in Texas occurred along Goose Creek in Harris County, 21 miles southeast of Houston on Galveston Bay, according to historian Priscilla Myers Benham.
+The first offshore drilling for oil in Texas occurred along Goose Creek in Harris County, about 20 miles southeast of Houston.
 Two years earlier, a local land owner had noticed bubbles on the surface of the water where the creek emptied into the bay (he used a match to confirm the bubbles were natural gas).

-Goose Creek Production Company – a Houston syndicate of investors – drilled on the marsh of the bay and found oil at 1,600 feet, Benham notes in her 2010 article, Goose Creek Oilfield.
+Goose Creek Production Company – a Houston syndicate of investors – drilled on the marsh of the bay and found oil at 1,600 feet deep, according to Priscilla Myers Benham in a 2010 article, Goose Creek Oilfield.
 Within days the syndicate sold out to a subsidiary of the Texas Company, the future Texaco.
-Drilling an experimental well near Goose Creek on June 1, 1909, Howard Hughes Sr. would secretly test his new dual-cone roller rock bit that would soon allow oilmen to tap into previously unreachable oil reserves.
-Learn more in Making Hole – Drilling Technology.

 June 3, 1979 – Bay of Campeche Oil Spill

-Drilling in about 150 of water, the semi-submersible rig Sedco 135 suffered a devastating blow out about 50 miles off Mexico’s Gulf Coast.
+Drilling in about 150 of water, the semi-submersible rig Sedco 135 suffered a devastating blowout 50 miles off Mexico’s Gulf Coast.
 State-owned company Pemex succeeded in reducing the flow to about 20,000 barrels of oil a day, but the well spilled 3.4 million barrels of oil before being brought under control with two relief wells nine months later.